Send us a message

 Here’s a critical rule to remember: once you select an estimation method for a contract, you need to apply it consistently throughout the entire life of that contract.
 You can’t switch between the expected value and most likely amount methods for the same contract just because a different one might give you a more favorable outcome later on.
 This consistency is essential for creating reliable and comparable financial statements.
 The choice of method should be based on which one provides the most accurate prediction of the final transaction price from the outset.

-What You Need to Document
+What You Need to Document for ASC 606

 Your estimate is only as strong as the evidence you have to support it.
 To justify your variable consideration estimates, you need to use all reasonably available information.
 This includes your company’s historical data (how have similar contracts performed in the past?), current information (what are the market conditions right now?), and reasonable forecasts.
 Maintaining thorough documentation of your inputs, assumptions, and calculations is not just good practice—it’s necessary for passing audits and explaining your revenue recognition process to stakeholders.
 A clear data trail shows that your estimates are well-reasoned and made in good faith.

-Variable Consideration in Your Industry
+Variable Consideration Examples by Industry

 While the rules of ASC 606 apply to everyone, how they look in practice can change dramatically from one industry to another.
 The nature of your business model, contracts, and customer relationships creates unique scenarios for variable consideration.
 A software company dealing with usage-based fees faces different challenges than a construction firm managing early completion bonuses and penalties.
 Understanding these industry-specific nuances is the first step toward accurate and compliant revenue recognition.